Benefits Eligibility Details

 Life Events (adding/removing dependents)

-For all of us, life is a continuing process of change—marriage, birth, adoption, new job, divorce and death.
+For all of us, life is a continuing process of change—marriage, birth, adoption, new job, divorce, death and loss of other coverage.
 These major changes are called life events.

 When one of these major events occurs in your life, you will need to rethink and, possibly, make changes to certain benefits, such as health insurance (medical, dental and vision), life insurance, flexible spending accounts (FSA) participation, and retirement.